ands/lightmapper/README.md

 }
 ```

+# Quality improvement
 To improve the lightmapping quality on closed meshes it is recommended to disable backface culling and to write `(gl_FrontFacing ?
-1.0 : 0.0)` into the alpha channel during scene rendering to mark valid and invalid geometry (look at example.c for more details).
+1.0 : 0.0)` into the alpha channel during scene rendering to mark valid and invalid geometry (look at [example.c](https://github.com/ands/lightmapper/blob/master/example/example.c) for more details).
 The lightmapper will use this information to discard lightmap texel results with too many invalid samples.
 These texels can then be filled in by calls to `lmImageDilate` during postprocessing.